 For Canadian tax purposes, 75 percent of the amount paid for goodwill and other capital expenditures for similar intangible property on the acquisition of a business as a going concern is deductible on a declining-balance basis.
 The amortization rate is 7 percent of the unamortized balance at the end of each year.
 On a subsequent disposal of the goodwill, a recapture of amounts previously deducted can result.
 Any recapture of previously deducted amounts is fully included in income, and any amount realized in excess of the original cost is included in income at a 50 percent inclusion rate.

 The cost of most tangible assets acquired, other than land, can be depreciated for Canadian tax purposes.
-Each type of property acquired must be included in a particular class of assets.
+Each type of property acquired must be included in a particular class of assets for capital cost allowance purposes.
 The rates of depreciation, which vary by class, are generally intended to be indicative of the useful lives of the assets included in the specific class.
 Rates for some of the more common classes of assets are as follows:

 On a disposal of depreciable property, any amounts previously deducted as depreciation could be recaptured and included in income when the closing balance of the account becomes negative.
 Additionally, any proceeds realized over the original cost are treated as a capital gain that is included in income at a 50 percent inclusion rate.

 The cost of intangible assets with a limited life may also be depreciated for tax purposes.
 For example, the cost of licenses, franchises and concessions may be depreciated over the life of the asset.
 Patents or a right to use patented information for a limited or unlimited period may be depreciated on a 25 percent declining-balance basis.
 Alternatively, limited life patents can be depreciated over the life of the asset.
 Premiums paid to acquire leases or the cost of leasehold improvements are generally deducted over the life of the lease.